Healthcare associated infections (HCAIs)

 Staphylococcus aureus (S. aureus) is a round shaped bacterium which commonly colonises the nose, respiratory tract, gut mucosa and the skin usually without causing any problems.
 It can also cause disease, particularly if there is an opportunity for the bacteria to enter the body, for example through broken skin or a medical procedure (including operations and intravenous lines).
 If these bacteria enter the body, illnesses which range from mild to life threatening may develop.

-Surgical site infections (SSI)
+Surgical site infections (SSIs)

 The Surveillance team is committed to working in collaborative partnerships with Trusts, hospitals and key stakeholders to reduce the risk of surgical site infection (SSI).
+Surgical Site Infections (SSIs) include:

 Monitoring of SSIs is important for patient health (prevention and early intervention) and cost containment associated with hospital stay and treatments.
+The integration of SSI surveillance with strategic planning and continuous quality improvement systems aims to facilitate infection prevention within hospitals.

 Mycobacterium chimaera infections associated with cardiopulmonary bypass